vxy10/p5_VehicleDetection_Unet/README.md

 ### Applying on video

 In a final step, we applied U-net on project video.
-To remove false positives, we averaged outputs of the Unet from 10 previous frames, and thresholded them at 240 pixel intensity.
-This method resulted in removal of falst positives, but increased the response time of the network.
+To remove false positives, we averaged outputs of the Unet from 10 previous frames, and thresholded them at 240 pixel intensity, further all bounding boxes with widths or heights below 40 pixels were removed.
+This method resulted in removal of false positives, but increased the response time of the network.
 The videos below present performance on project and challenge videos.

 #### Project videos